cfpb/regulations-parser/README.md

 If you'd like to write the data to an api instead (most likely, one running regulations-core), you can set the ```API_BASE``` setting (described below).

+There are also some advanced flags which can be set when running the parser

+* `--no-generate-diffs` Avoids the default behavior of generating additional versions of the regulation based on federal register rules.
+If this flag is set, the parser will produce a single tree and set of layers
+* `--checkpoint CHECKPOINT_DIR` Defines a directory to store checkpoint information.
+It's always safe to not provide this, though you may improve performance when you do.
+See [Runtime](#runtime), below.
+* `--version-identifier DOC_NUMBER` If you are trying to parse a version of the regulation issued before federalregister.gov has records (~2000), you may need to explicitly provide a version number.
+This will just be an identifier for the version; you may use "1997-annual", for example.

 ### Settings